dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/fable-vs-my-chemical-romance/index.md

 ## Tuning process

 A lot of guidance suggests 'define the goal, not the process' (see [Think with Google](https://business.google.com/aunz/think/ai-excellence/agentic-marketing-ai-strategy/) and [this piece by Tyler Folkman](https://tylerfolkman.substack.com/p/prompt-engineering-is-over-i-built)).
 Anthropic have also built modes like [ultracode](https://claude.com/blog/introducing-dynamic-workflows-in-claude-code) and [teams](https://code.claude.com/docs/en/agent-teams) where Claude will set up the appropriate teams for the work (or try to).
-However, I did suggest a few things:
+This is generally where I differ: for open-ended work I'm happy to define the goal and let the agent find the path, but for more complex, audited or sensitive processes, where predictability and explainability matter, building a framework for the operations is important.
+This was obviously not one of those cases, just a quick experiment.
+So I did suggest a few things:

 - Playwright for browser automation, to perform more complex searches and analysis
 - Sub-agents, to preserve context